 - 1. Bachelor's degree from a regionally accredited college or university. - 2.
 The specified minimum cumulative grade point average on all undergraduate course work or on the final 60 hours of undergraduate course work.
 Based on a 4.0 scale, M.Ed. requires 3.0; other programs require 2.7. - 3.
 Official transcripts of all college-level course work, both undergraduate and graduate. - 4.
 Two letters of recommendation from persons qualified to judge the applicant's moral character, professional expertise, and capacity for graduate-level work. - 5.
 Official TOEFL score of at least 550 (paper test), 213 (computer test) or equivalent evidence of proficiency in English (for applicants for whom English is a second language). - 6.
-Completion of specified program pre-requisites (or co-requisites). - 7.
-Satisfactory interview with designated committee or academic division, if required. - 8.
-Experience and employment, as specified for each program. - Satisfactory score on the Graduate Record Exam, Miller Analogies Test, or Graduate Management Admissions Test, as specified for the degree program, if requested by the Graduate Admissions Committee.
+Satisfactory interview with designated committee or academic division, if required. - 7.
+Experience and employment, as specified for each program. - 8.
+Satisfactory score on the Graduate Record Exam, Miller Analogies Test, or Graduate Management Admissions Test, as specified for the degree program, if requested by the Graduate Admissions Committee.
 Official records are required from the testing organization.